lukemccarvill/LED-Globe-Project/README.md

 Now, we know how many LEDs that a given country should have, but how do we go about deciding where to place each LED within a given country?
 Given that energy usage rasters (geographical data) are not readily available at a global scale, the next best option that I thought of was using population density.
 These GeoTiff rasters are readily available in many resolutions and likely track well enough with energy usage that they would appear to be a reasonable analogue for energy usage to most viewers of the model globe.

-<span style="color: green;">Then, Dr. Eric Galbraith of McGill University suggested that we utilize </span>[Nighttime Lights](https://eogdata.mines.edu/products/dmsp/)<span style="color: green;"> instead, as this geospatial data is also readily available and </span>[is even used to estimate GDP](https://blogs.worldbank.org/en/developmenttalk/measuring-quarterly-economic-growth-outer-space#:~:text=This%20elasticity%20can%20be%20used,of%206.5%20percent%20of%20GDP.).
+🟢 Then, Dr. Eric Galbraith of McGill University suggested that we utilize [Nighttime Lights](https://eogdata.mines.edu/products/dmsp/) instead, as this geospatial data is also readily available and [is even used to estimate GDP](https://blogs.worldbank.org/en/developmenttalk/measuring-quarterly-economic-growth-outer-space#:~:text=This%20elasticity%20can%20be%20used,of%206.5%20percent%20of%20GDP.).
 Therefore, within a given country, let's say China, we will place its 970 allocated LEDs in its brightest areas, and we will hope that these also closely align with the areas where most of China's energy is being used.

 The following image shows the placement of the LEDs in QGIS:

 <p align="center">
   <img src="images/Global3500LEDs_nightlight.png" alt="see fig title" width="900"/>
   <br>
-  <strong>Figure 4:</strong> Placement of 3647 LED Markers on a Mercator Projection in QGIS, <span style="color: green;">Now Based on Nightlight Raster</span>
+  <strong>Figure 4:</strong> Placement of 3647 LED Markers on a Mercator Projection in QGIS, 🟢 Now Based on Nightlight Raster
 </p>

 Zooming into North America, we can inspect the tessellation of the LED markers.
-This density raster resolution (*30 arc-minute, approx. 55km*) was chosen specifically so that it could accommodate the size of an 0805 SMD LED footprint, which is about 3.5 mm long – snugly fitting inside of the ~3.6 mm side length of one of these tiles when scaled down. <span style="color: green;">*Note that this image below still depicts the LED placements from the population-density-based algorithm, but the illustration of the tile size is still just as valuable.*</span>
+This density raster resolution (*30 arc-minute, approx. 55km*) was chosen specifically so that it could accommodate the size of an 0805 SMD LED footprint, which is about 3.5 mm long – snugly fitting inside of the ~3.6 mm side length of one of these tiles when scaled down. 🟢 *Note that this image below still depicts the LED placements from the population-density-based algorithm, but the illustration of the tile size is still just as valuable.*

 <p align="center">
   <img src="images/NorthAmericaLEDs.png" alt="see fig title" width="900"/>